-- Reading Specialist - Social Worker/Counselor/School Service Provider - pre-teaching of skills in language arts by our paraprofessionals - the use of instructional assistants for pre-teaching and re-teaching of skills to students in the classroom - the use of inclusionary practices in the general education classrooms for students identified by guidelines of IDEA - special education resource rooms are available throughout the day - ELL Tutor and ELL Resource Teacher - Speech and language development support - Cluster grouping for identified high ability students - Paraprofessionals
+- Reading Specialist - Social Worker/Counselor/School Service Provider - the use of instructional assistants for support and re-teaching of skills to students in the classroom - the use of inclusionary practices in the general education classrooms for students identified by guidelines of Article 7 - special education resource rooms are available throughout the day - ELL Tutor and ELL Liaison Teacher - Speech and language development support - Cluster grouping for identified high ability students - Paraprofessionals - Before School Support (tutoring)

 Diverse learners have opportunities to learn challenging content and achieve at high levels.
 Our inclusionary practices place our diverse learners in the general education classroom.
 Children are immersed in our rich curriculum and pull-out programs are kept to a minimum.
-For some students, however, a pull out program is the only successful intervention.
-In these situations, our special education teachers communicate and plan collaboratively with the classroom teachers.
-Teachers work collaboratively across the district to create common curriculum, including assessments in the areas of Language Arts and Math.
+Direct instruction is provided for students in need of more intensive interventions.
+In these situations, our special education teacher communicates and plans collaboratively with the classroom teachers.
+Teachers work collaboratively across the district to create common curriculum, including assessments in the areas of language arts, math, science, writing, and high ability.